Some posts contain compensated links. Please read this disclaimer for more info.

 Things are changing a little, however.
 A relatively new website, Bus Croatia, not only has all of the bus timetables for the major destinations, but also ticket prices, travel times and availability.

 But I should also say that while I personally have found Bus Croatia to be excellent, the information they provide is not always 100% accurate.
-I have turned up for non-existent buses in Varazdin three times in the last two years, for example.
+I have turned up for non-existent buses in Varaždin three times recently, for example.
 This is the Balkans, baby – no such thing as 100% certainty.
+Probably the best option if you want to be entirely sure is to check the website of the bus station where you’re supposed to be starting your journey.

 Although I can cite a couple of examples to the contrary, Croatian buses tend to be extremely punctual.
 My favourite proof of this was the 15:00 departure from Zagreb, which was advertised with a 20:05 arrival in Split.
 With my last ferry to Hvar at 20:30, I never once missed the crossing.